What is An Algorithm? Definition, Types, Characteristics

 3. Input

 An algorithm requires one or more inputs.
-The values that are first supplied to the algorithm before its processing are known as inputs.
+The values supplied to the algorithm before its processing are known as inputs.
 These inputs come from a predetermined range of acceptable values.

 4. Output

-One or more outputs must be produced by an algorithm.
-The output is the outcome of the algorithm after every step has been completed.
+An algorithm must produce one or more outputs.
+The output is the algorithm's outcome after every step has been completed.
 The relationship between the input and the result should be clear.

 5. Effectiveness